andrei-ce/andrei-ce/README.md

 ---

 ### About me 👨🏻‍💻
-I am Brazilian/Italian curious about how the web is built.
+I got curious about how the web is built, so I bought some online courses to dip my toes in the waters.
+After that I immediately looked for an intensive bootcamp, learnt the MERN stack, and a few weeks after graduation I began working as a FullStack Web Developer.
+It's been over a year now and I look back with no regrets :)

-### Tech Stack:
+### Tech Stack
 My current preferred stack is NodeJS, React, Redux (when needed), and MongoDB, but I am always trying to experiment with new libraries & technologies.

 ### My learning pipeline 🌱